-For example, mothers participating in the NICHD study who lived in or near poverty and whose babies were in high-quality full-time child care facilities were found to be more positively involved with their 6-month-old children (i).
+Whether a child with special needs goes to daycare or not, interactions that occur at home have a big impact on the child's development.
+Surprisingly, there is very little information about child care arrangements for children with disabilities.
 This false dichotomy has resulted in fragmented policies, such as part-time pre-kindergarten policies, which require working parents to organize comprehensive child care and child care subsidies with reimbursement rates so low that they cannot support high-quality educational programs.
 In general, initial entry into group settings, whether ECE or kindergarten, if children are older, is associated with an increase in the short-term incidence of common communicable diseases or days missing school due to illness.